kevinstana/Distributed-Frontend-Angular/README.md

 mvn spring-boot:run
 ```

-Once that is done, run
+Once that is done, run (in new terminal)

 ```bash
 git clone https://github.com/kevinstana/distributed-frontend-angular